takagiy/di/README.md

 # di
-Terminal based text editor just for a exercise
+Terminal based text editor just for an exercise